faker-ruby/faker/README.md

   - [Faker::TvShows::VentureBros](doc/tv_shows/venture_bros.md)

 ## Customization
-Since you may want to make addresses and other types of data look different depending on where in the world you are (US postal codes vs. UK postal codes, for example), Faker uses the I18n gem to store strings (like state names) and formats (US postal codes are NNNNN while UK postal codes are AAN NAA), allowing you to get different formats by switching locales.
+You may want Faker to print information depending on your location in the world.
+To assist you in this, Faker uses I18n gem to store strings and formats to represent the names and postal codes of the area of your choosing.
 Just set the locale you want as shown below, and Faker will take care of the rest.

 ```ruby